pablomiralles22/pablomiralles22.github.io-v2/collections/_drafts/2024-07-01-contrastive-learning.md

 ### Applications

-We have already discussed the benefits of representation learning in general.
+We have already talked about the benefits of representation learning in general.
 But does contrastive learning have any particular advantages?
 This is what we discuss here.

 The first advantage is that it provides other training ideas for representation learning.
-These techniques have shown great success in producing state-of-the-art performance in semi-supervised and transfer learning.
-This is the example of the SimCLR model for images<d-cite key="chen2020SimpleFramework"/>, for example.
+These techniques have shown great success, reaching state-of-the-art performance in semi-supervised and transfer learning.
+The SimCLR model for images<d-cite key="chen2020SimpleFramework"/> is an example of this.

 A second advantage is the metric representation that they learn.
-These representations can layer be used in very efficient<d-footnote>There are techniques to approximately find the closest vectors to the input in a vector database, such as Locality-Sensitive Hashing or k-d Trees.</d-footnote> vector searches, allowing us to search for examples in our database that are similar **semantically** to the input example.
+These representations can later be used in very efficient<d-footnote>There are techniques to approximately find the closest vectors to the input in a vector database, such as Locality-Sensitive Hashing or k-d Trees.</d-footnote> vector searches, allowing us to search for examples in our database that are **semantically** similar to the input.
 Thinking of search engines for examples, we can now find texts that talk about something similar to our search prompt, without the need to use any common word.
-With multilingual models, we might even search in many different languages at the same time.
-Many language models have been trained to do this, such as the old Sentence-BERT<d-cite key="reimers2019SentenceBERTSentencea"/>.
+With multilingual models, we might even search semantically in different languages at the same time.
+We find many open source language models that have been trained for this semantic encoding, and that we can readily apply to any search application.

-Although not exclusive to contrastive learning techniques, these techniques allow us to align different encoders in a common representation space, in particular encoders of different modalities.
+Although not exclusive to contrastive learning, another advantage is that these techniques allow us to align different encoders in a common representation space, in particular encoders of different modalities.
 This is the case of the CLIP<d-cite key="radford2021LearningTransferable"/> model we have already talked about.